// vs · otter.ai

 Architecture

 Otter is a cloud product.
-Their bot, Otter Pilot, joins your meeting as a visible participant.
+Their bot, Otter Pilot, joins every meeting as a visible participant.
 The audio is streamed to Otter's servers, processed there, and the transcript is stored on their account system.
 Their entire business model assumes that data is theirs to process.

 The bot question